 - Serve hot sprinkled with chopped parsley or fresh basil leaves.

-If necessary, cook the sauce uncovered over a low heat until the liquid has evaporated.
+If necessary, cook the sauce uncovered over low heat until the liquid has evaporated.

 Stir the sauce often as it becomes thicker.
 Allow the sauce to cool completely before using.